-A natural ice-rink located in the heritage protected region of the Harz, the highest mountain range in Northern Germany, should be converted into a professional ice arena that offers multifunctional utilisation also in summer time.
-This serves the purpose of promoting tourism in this region.
+This competition-winning design to transform a natural ice rink located in the heritage-protected region of the Harz, the highest mountain range in Northern Germany, into a professional ice arena that offers year-round multi-functional use for sports and cultural events, also serves the purpose of promoting tourism in the region.

 GRAFT, Berlin; WES LandschaftsArchitektur

 Zeman, Wien / Taiyo, München / U&W mit STRATIE Bau